 Rochester DDA: www.downtownrochestermi.com

 Includes restaurants, outdoor cafes, clubs, coffee bars, galleries, and specialty shops.
-Woodward between I-696 and 14 Mile, and downtown at Lincoln to 11 Mile, West to Troy.
+Woodward between I-696 and 14 Mile, and downtown centered on Main Street (Livernois) from Lincoln to 11 Mile.

 Waterford Oaks Water Park

 Between Dixie Highway and Watkins Lake Rd., Waterford

 Fifty-foot walls for beginners and more experienced climbers.
 Instruction and equipment are available.